GucciTairo/RiceLeafDisease/README.md

 Add any packages you want to run in your project like numpy, scipy, pandas, pytorch,...
 Add ipykernel to run to you project:
 uv run ipython kernel install --user --name=uv
 MUST REMEMBER RESTART YOUR VSCODE

-ENJOYINGGG THE BEST PACKAGES EVERRRRRRRRRR!!
+ENJOYINGGG THE BEST PACKAGES EVERRRRRRRRRR!! ```bash